microsoft/TypeScript-Handbook/pages/Namespaces.md

 [Working with Other JavaScript Libraries](#working-with-other-javascript-libraries)
 * [Ambient Namespaces](#ambient-namespaces)

-> **A note about terminology:**
-It's important to note that in TypeScript 1.5, the nomenclature has changed.
-"Internal modules" are now "namespaces".
-"External modules" are now simply "modules", as to align with [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/)'s terminology, (namely that `module X {` is equivalent to the now-preferred `namespace X {`).

 # Introduction
 <b><a href="#table-of-contents">↥ back to top</a></b>

-This post outlines the various ways to organize your code using namespaces (previously "internal modules") in TypeScript.
+This post outlines the various ways to organize your code using namespaces in TypeScript.
-As we alluded in our note about terminology, "internal modules" are now referred to as "namespaces".
-Additionally, anywhere the `module` keyword was used when declaring an internal module, the `namespace` keyword can and should be used instead.
-This avoids confusing new users by overloading them with similarly named terms.

 # First steps
 <b><a href="#table-of-contents">↥ back to top</a></b>